VJAI/Story_For_Next_Movie/The_Mask_Man.md

 So it's not the same hospital!
 That's little discouraging but let's take a visit to the City hospital.

-"Two months back, these people visited your hospital.
-May I know what tests they've gone?"
+"I'm from CBI.
+Two months back, these people visited your hospital.
+May I know for what diagnosis they came for?"

+"Yes, Sure"

 "They came for usual health checkup"

-"What kind of tests you people taken?"
+"What kind of tests they've gone?"

 "Usual"

-"All the tests are done here?"
+"All these tests are done here?"

 "Yes.
 No... except the serology test.
 That we send to a lab"

 Lab?
+Interesting...

 "Can you share the details of the lab?"